 - Copies of phone bills that provide a record of incoming and outgoing phone calls

-- Bank statements and other financial statements that show payments, money transfers, investments and more
+- Bank statements and other financial information that show payments, money transfers, investments, and more

 - Photographs, videotapes, screenshots

 - Electronic equipment such as hard drives, USB keys, and other storage devices